vmware/terraform-provider-vcfa/website/docs/r/nsx_manager.html.markdown

 [docs-import]: https://www.terraform.io/docs/import/

 ```
-terraform import vcfa_nsxt_manager.imported my-nsxt-manager
+terraform import vcfa_nsx_manager.imported my-nsx-manager
 ```

-The above would import the `my-nsxt-manager` NSX-T Manager settings that are defined at provider level.
+The above would import the `my-nsx-manager` NSX-T Manager settings that are defined at provider level.